hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 * `s3_backup_mode` - (Optional) Defines how documents should be delivered to Amazon S3.
 Valid values are `FailedDocumentsOnly` and `AllDocuments`.
 Default value is `FailedDocumentsOnly`.
 * `type_name` - (Required) The Elasticsearch type name with maximum length of 100 characters.
 * `cloudwatch_logging_options` - (Optional) The CloudWatch Logging Options for the delivery stream.
 More details are given below
+* `vpc_config` - (Optional) The VPC configuration for the delivery stream to connect to Elastic Search associated with the VPC.
+More details are given below
 * `processing_configuration` - (Optional) The data processing configuration.
 More details are given below.

 The `splunk_configuration` objects supports the following: